philwillbee/EinsteinSiggi/replit.md

 - Imported GitHub project and configured for Replit environment
 - Analyzed dual implementation (Node.js and Python) - chose Node.js version for full feature set
 - Installed all Node.js dependencies (discord.js, axios, cheerio, etc.)
-- Created .env.example file with Discord token setup instructions
+- Verified .env.example file exists with Discord token setup instructions
 - Configured workflow to run Discord bot with console output
 - Bot successfully loads data files and is ready to connect once DISCORD_TOKEN is provided
+- All data files loading correctly: Catechism (CCC), Mallon messages (54,212), Michael messages (673)
+- Project is fully configured and ready for use - user only needs to add Discord token

 ## User Preferences